What are voice disorders?

 a lump in your throat when speaking.

-doctor may do certain tests including imaging tests.
+or otolaryngologist).
+This doctor may do certain tests including imaging tests.

 Treatment for a voice disorder depends on what's causing it.
 Treatment may include

 lifestyle changes, speech therapy, medicine, shots (injections), and surgery.

 Tips to help you get the most from a visit to your healthcare provider:

 Know the reason for your visit and what you want to happen.